robin-rpr/csi-driver-sshfs/example/README.md

 # Try it out:

-This folder contains an example implementation of csi-driver-nfs.
+This folder contains an example implementation of csi-driver-sshfs.
 All you need to do is follow the steps below.

 > Watch out (!): This Project is for testing pursposes only, under no circumstances should it be run